Telangana HC not satisfied with govt report on COVID-19; seeks more details

 When contacted, Advocate-General BS Prasad said they will comply with the court's direction.
 The court was hearing a batch of Public Interest Litigations (PIL) filed by Professor P L Vishweshwar Rao and others on the number of coronavirus tests being conducted in the state, medical infrastructure and also a direction to the state government on a detailed COVID-19 health bulletin to the public.

 The court also directed the government to furnish the report on the finding of the central committee that has visited the state capital Hyderabad recently.
-Telangana had yesterday reported 1,018 fresh COVID-19 cases and seven fatalities,taking the tally in the state to 17,357 and death toll to 267.PTI GDK SS BN WELCOME BN WELCOME
+Telangana had yesterday reported 1,018 fresh COVID-19 cases and seven fatalities,taking the tally in the state to 17,357 and death toll to 267.PTI GDK SS BN SS PTI PTI

 ALSO READ